huggingface/blog/fine-tune-vit.md

 feature_extractor = ViTFeatureExtractor.from_pretrained(model_name_or_path)
 ```

-If we print a feature extractor, we can see its configuration.
+You can see the feature extractor configuration by printing it.

     ViTFeatureExtractor {